-Finance income represents the recharge to TWUL of costs and interest incurred in respect of the raising of finance on that company's behalf.
-All interest and debt servicing costs are directly recharged to TWUL.
-Interest costs incurred on the secured bonds are recharged with an additional margin.
-Fair value movements on assets and liabilities held at fair value through profit and loss are not recharged.
+Finance income represents the recharge to TWUL of costs and interest incurred in respect of the raising of finance on that company's behalf recognised as it falls due.
+All interest and debt servicing costs are recharged to TWUL.
+The Company's finance expense represents the interest costs on loans and borrowings recognised on an accruals basis.